-The island’s most exciting vine product is Commandaria, a historic dark, raisiny dessert wine which could be very good indeed.
+For many years, the island’s most exciting vine product was Commandaria, a historic dark, raisiny dessert wine which could be very good indeed.
 For a long time Cyprus concentrated too heavily on very ordinary bulk wine, grape concentrate and pretend sherries to have a particularly bright medium-term future.
 But President Gorbachev’s attempt to sober up his nation and the fall of communism had the indirect effect of waking up the Cypriot wine industry from its long slumber.
 The docile Soviet market, for long a repository for the sort of very cheap, very ordinary wine exported in bulk by the island’s then dominant large producers, disappeared.
-Today, a number of boutique wineries are making increasingly sophisticated wines from international varieties such as Shiraz and Cabernet Sauvignon, as well as from indigenous grapes such as Xynisteri (white) and Maratheftiko (red).
-Crucially, there is greater understanding of the need to process grapes as close to the vineyard as possible rather than trucking them through the midday sun to the coast where the big traditional wineries are.
-Grapes are also being picked earlier in order to retain their fruitiness.

 Some favourite producers: Kyperounda, Zambartas.